 Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

-I press on toward the goal for the prize of the upward call of God
+I press on toward the finish line, where the prize waiting for me is the upward call of God

-IN CHRIST JESUS.
+IN KING JESUS.

 January 18, 2011

-And the LORD God formed man of the dust [soil] of the ground, and breathed into his nostrils
+And the LORD God formed man of the dust [soil] of the ground, and breathed into his nostrils the

 Some translations use the term living being , but living soul is the more accurate term.
-In other words,
+In other words, the

-the Lord God took some soil and fashioned Adam, that is, gave him form or, more specifically, a body.
+Lord God took some soil and fashioned Adam, that is, gave him form or, more specifically, a body.

 However, the body had no life in it, so God then breathed into him the breath of life.